NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 DSCR Loans

 For real estate investors.
 Qualifies on the property's rental income — gross rent divided by PITIA.
 Hit 1.0 and you're in.
-No personal income, no tax returns, no DTI calculation.
+Personal income, tax returns, and traditional DTI may not drive the approval on some DSCR programs.
 Each property stands on its own cash flow, so there's no ceiling on how many you can finance.
-Rates run roughly 6.12%–6.37% as of May 2026 (HomeAbroad data) — about 0.50%–1.50% above conventional.
+Rates and spreads change by investor, credit, LTV, property type, and market conditions.
 Austin DSCR guide →

 Bank Statement Loans